 Can Bowen's disease be prevented?

-Because excessive sun exposure is one of the risk factors for developing Bowen's disease, we should all limit our sun exposure in the summer months (or all year when in hot countries nearer the equator) by:
+Because excessive sun exposure is the most important risk factor for developing Bowen's disease, we should all limit our sun exposure in the summer months (or all year when in hot countries nearer the equator) by:

 - Staying indoors or in the shade as much as possible between 11 am and 3 pm.